daphne-eu/daphne/doc/DaphneDSL/LanguageRef.md

 ##### Frame literals

-Frame literals can be defined using either column-major, or row-major notation and are enclosed in curly braces.
+Frame literals can be defined using either column-major, or row-major notation and are enclosed in curly brackets.

-**Column-major frame literals** consist of comma separated pairs of labels (of `str` type) and flat matrices containing all values within a column in the form of `label : matrix`.
+**Column-major frame literals** consist of comma separated pairs of labels (of `str` type) and flat matrices which make up the corresponding columns in the form of `label : matrix`.
-Both labels and matrices can be expressions or variables.
+Both labels and matrices can be expressions, variables or literals.

 *Examples:*